franciscoxavier04/pm-BIM/docs/user-guide/meetings/recurring-meetings/README.md

 This will open the specific meeting page.
 You can then edit the meeting by using same functions as for [editing one-time meetings](../one-time-meetings), including adding sections and agenda points, inviting participants, and adding attachments.

-Additionally you also copy a specific meeting series occurrence as a one-time meeting.
+Additionally you can copy a specific meeting series occurrence as a one-time meeting.
 To do that click the **More ** (three dots) icon and select **Copy as one-time meeting**.

 ![Copy a recurring meeting occurrence as a one-time meeting](openproject_userguide_meetings_copy_recurring_meeting_as_onetime.png)